Peoples Democratic Party (India): Alliances

 The PDP formed an alliance with Left Democratic Front (LDF) in Kerala.
 The alliance proved to be a disaster with poor performance of LDF.
 The alliance fell apart following arrest of Abdul Nazer Mahdani in 2010 August by the Karnataka Police for the 2008 Bangalore serial blasts.

 Parliament elections

 In the 1996 Indian general election, the party contested seven constituencies.
 In the 2004 Indian general election, the PDP contested independently from Ponnani (Lok Sabha constituency).
 Its candidate, U. Kunhimohamed, received only 45000 votes and lost the election, placing in the third/fourth position.

 In the 2009 Parliament Election of India, the PDP, which was in alliance with the ruling Left Democratic Front (LDF) in Kerala, contested from Ponnani (Lok Sabha constituency) with Hussein Randathani as its candidate.

 Assembly elections

 In the 1996 Kerala Legislative Assembly election, the PDP contested in 50 constituencies.
 In the 2016 Kerala Legislative Assembly election, the party fielded candidates in 60 constituencies.

 Local elections

-The vice chairman of party, Poonthura Siraj, won as councilor in the Thiruvananthapuram Corporation in 1995 and 2000.
+The vice chairperson of party, Poonthura Siraj, won as councilor in the Thiruvananthapuram Corporation in 1995 and 2000.